Deep Learning-Enhanced Variational Monte Carlo Method for Quantum Many-Body Physics

-For the conventional gradient optimization (GO) method, $N_{\text{sample}}$ quantum state configurations are generated and the network parameters are updated once at every iteration step.
-Such a sampling scheme is computationally expensive for updating DNNs.
-Inspired by the off-policy policy gradient method in Reinforcement Learning (RL)~\cite{Meuleau2001,Sutton2018}, we developed an efficient importance sampling gradient optimization (ISGO) algorithm, as shown in Fig.~\ref{offPolicy}(a).
-To this end, we modify the average of operators in Eq.(\ref{derivative}) based on the importance sampling
+Inspired by the off-policy policy gradient method in Reinforcement Learning (RL)~\cite{Meuleau2001,Sutton2018}, we develop an efficient importance sampling gradient optimization (ISGO) method that utilizes the mismatched samples, as shown in Fig.~\ref{offPolicy}(a).
+The key is to renormalize the distribution of those mismatched samples to $|\Psi_x|^2$ by multiplying the local energies and derivatives in Eq.~(\ref{derivative}) with importance sampling factors: